Curried Parsnip Soup – For Olympic Strength

 - Work on your core – strength is built from there.

 Sound advice, and a big thank you to Lorraine for her time and passion.
-And not but not least – her curried parsnip soup recipe!
+And last (well, nearly, here are some awesome vegan winter soups but not least – her curried parsnip soup recipe!

 - Heat the olive oil to a medium heat in a deep saucepan.